suyati/OpenTok-TextChat-iOS/README.md

 4. Create a session and token.
 Also note the APP Key.

 5. Download OpenTok-TextChat-iOS.
-Add Opentok Framework in to the applications.
+Add Opentok Framework in to your app.

 6. Open ViewController.m and fill the following details:
 (KAPI_KEY,